 The plugins have been updated on our registry at plugins.cordova.io.

 You can update any plugin by removing it, and then readding it.
-E.g. To update your file plugin:
+E.g. To update your camera plugin:

-cordova plugin rm org.apache.cordova.file cordova plugin add org.apache.cordova.file
+cordova plugin rm org.apache.cordova.camera cordova plugin add org.apache.cordova.camera

 Contributors are welcome!
 And we need your contributions to keep the project moving forward.
 You can report bugs, improve the documentation, or contribute code.